ohmediaorg/wysiwyg-bundle/README.md

 ## Twig Functions

-You can define simple, parameter-less twig functions for use in the Wysiwyg field content.
-Nothing else.
+You can define simple twig functions for use in the Wysiwyg field content.
+These functions can have a single integer parameter at most.
 No variables, filters, etc.

-The reason they are parameter-less is it keeps things simple.
-It also allows for function syntax without brackets (eg. `{{ my_custom_function }}`).
+This keeps the syntax simple for the average user.

 Create an extension as usual, but extend `OHMedia\WysiwygBundle\Twig\Extension\AbstractWysiwygExtension`: